 Before she had the chance to enrol in school, Vince Gill called and asked if she wanted to sing backup vocals for him on the road.
 Vince Gill had sung background vocals on one of the songs she had recorded.

-Vince Gill later called Dawn Sears to sing background vocals on 'Say Hello' (written by Vince Gill and Pete Wasner), a track which was included on his highly acclaimed 'I Still Believe in You' (MCA Records, 1992).
+Vince Gill later called Dawn Sears to sing background vocals on ‘Say Hello’ (written by Vince Gill and Pete Wasner), a track which was included on his highly acclaimed album, ‘I Still Believe In You’ (MCA Records, 1992).

 The call from Vince Gill is something which caused Dawn Sears to shake her head; she was just so shocked that he was interested, that he even remembered who she was.